 This book is the result of my own experience working in the academies of professional clubs.
 During that time, I got to know all too well the structure, environment and system that reject 99.9% of talented youngsters with the potential to play professionally.
 I was constantly wondering why this was happening and how to resolve the existing problems regarding the structure, system, training and learning process of young players.

 Do we as an environment really do everything to ensure as many young players as possible play football professionally?

 Working at the level of professional academies allowed me to draw certain conclusions regarding training and present them in this publication.
 Practical experience gained in working with talented children and adolescents has allowed me to present many positive examples as well as describe my doubts concerning the current youth training system.
 I believe that the statistics and conclusions of scientific research presented in this book and my own thoughts will lead the reader to reflect and wonder: is the current system effective and does it reflect the individual needs of young players?

 Or is it largely structured to satisfy the ambitions and egos of adults (coaches, parents, etc...)?

 After all, only 0.00001% of the 1.5 million youngsters playing football became professional footballers!
 This is not something to be proud of, but rather a statistic that prompted me to write this book and dig deeper into why this is happening.
 I think that each reader will draw his own conclusions.
 Perhaps the book will have a positive impact on the people managing academies and encourage further evolution of a system in which young footballers will actually be at the centre of the training and learning process.

-One beautiful spring Friday evening, a new player appeared at my sessions, who was to be with us for 6 weeks (a trial to see if the 11-year-old was good enough!!).
-Well, this youngster had impeccable technique, at a better level than the current 11-year-old academy players.
-In addition, his intelligence on the pitch and cognitive abilities (I remind you we are talking about an 11-year-old) were at a high level.
-He was able to pass extraordinarily well and his perceptual abilities often enabled him to make moves surprising his opponents.
+One beautiful spring Friday evening, a new player appeared at my sessions, who was to be with us for six weeks (a trial to see if the eleven h -year-old was good enough!).
+Well, this youngster had impeccable technique, at a better level than the current eleven-year-old academy players.
+In addition, his intelligence on the pitch and cognitive abilities were at a high level.
+He was able to pass extraordinarily well, and his perceptual abilities often enabled him to make moves surprising his opponents.

 I remember a match in London played against a Category 1 club.
 After the game, the coaches unanimously admitted that this kid was the best on the pitch in terms of perception and cognitive abilities.
-Unfortunately, after the 6 weeks were up, he was not registered as an academy player.
+Unfortunately, after the six weeks were up, he was not registered as an academy player.

 The reason?

-Well, he was too small (again, we are talking about an 11-year-old).
+Well, he was too small (again, we are talking about an eleven-year-old).
 In this case, the decision was based on biased views and the system, to put it bluntly, simply "spat the boy out" without offering anything in return.
 My book was written with the aim of making sure that there are as few such cases as possible and as many opportunities as possible to develop adolescents with great potential to learn the game of football.

 Pawel Guziejko